RealSollyM/RealSollyM/README.md

   - a Shopping Manager App
   - a Budget Management App
   - a Doctor Visitation App
-- 🌱 I’m currently learning Flutter, Angular 12 and Firebase
+- 🌱 I’m currently learning Flutter, Angular 14 and Firebase.
 - 👯 I’m looking to collaborate with other content creators.
 - 😄 Goals:
   - Short Term: Contribute more to Open Source.
-  - Short Term: Teach at least 1 person to code.
+  - Mid Term: Teach at least 1 person to code.
   - Long Term: Start a Coding Club in my area for upcoming developers.

 ---